seangloverinc/seangloverinc.github.io/index.md

 ---
 layout: default
 meta:
   description: Sean Glover is a Data Streaming and Distributed Systems Software Engineer living in Toronto.
-Sean is a Principal Engineer on the Akka team at Lightbend, an open source software enthusiast, and Scala Toronto meetup organizer.
+Sean is a Principal Engineer at Hopper, former member of the Akka team at Lightbend, an open source software enthusiast, and Scala Toronto meetup organizer.
 ---
 <div class="about-header">
   <a href="/assets/sean_glover_headshot_2020.jpg"><img class="seglo" src="/assets/sean_glover_headshot_2020_sm.jpg" alt="Sean Glover" /></a>